alvis/gatsby-source-notion/README.md

 As this plugin relies on the the official Notion API which is still in beta, we share the same limitations as the API.

-- Currently, only text-based blocks can be extracted via this API. i.e. Items such as embedded pdfs are not supported.
+- Currently, only text-based blocks can be extracted via this API. i.e. Items such as embedded PDFs are not supported.
 - If you have a very long or sizing page, be aware that [the official Notion API has a limit of maximum size of 1000 block elements and 500kb](https://developers.notion.com/reference/errors#size-limits).
   Currently, there is no way we can get data beyond that.
 - Indentation is only supported for lists such as bullets, numbers and to-do lists.